HR Pipeline: What Message Are You Sending to Female Employees?

 Women are eager to lead.
 The question is, are you boosting or stalling their efforts?

-Many organizational leaders are familiar with the studies that show that having women in top management positions correlates with financial success and organizational effectiveness (including 7 years of studies by McKinsey & Company).
+Many organizational leaders are familiar with studies showing that having women in top management positions correlates with financial success and organizational effectiveness (including 7 years of studies by McKinsey & Company).
 And some organizations are already making it a priority to retain and develop female managers.

 Even so, studies consistently show a leaky talent pipeline.
 In the U.S., for example, the odds of advancement for men are about double the odds for women.